 What makes this babi (pork) really tender is the slow-cooking process, turning the pork belly cuts into succulent morsels of meat and fat waiting to melt on your tongue.

-You have until July 28 to try these new dishes, or take comfort in your usual Ginger favourites, such as their Laksa, DIY Kueh Pie Tee, and assorted Satays.
+You can also take comfort in your usual Ginger favourites, such as their Laksa, DIY Kueh Pie Tee, and assorted Satays.
 Yup, you can still find these staples in the buffet line.

 Don’t want to end your meal yet?
 I know.
 But if you need to, they have a wide variety of desserts plus ice-cream, coffee, and tea.

 Pricing (Price before discount and prevailing taxes)